 I get asked a lot where I come up with my recipe ideas?
-It’s a great question.
+Great question.

 Like this beauty!
 A true gem!
 I found this in an old dessert cookbook and tweaked it to update it.

-It’s super moist, has a bit of spice… thanks to the ground cloves.
-It sports a subtle kick of tart from the fresh cranberries.
-The buttery orange sauce perfectly balances out all those spectacular flavors.
-The Orange Buttery Sauce!
-It’s seriously ” smack yer Momma good!”
-(Which face it…during the Holidays ya may want to! lol I’m not saying I want to…Hi Mom!)
+This cake is super moist, and has a bit of spice… thanks to the ground cloves.
+There’s a subtle kick of tart from the fresh cranberries.
+A buttery orange sauce perfectly balances out all those spectacular flavors.

 How To Make Cranberry Orange Cake

 Preheat your oven to 350° and Grease a 12-cup tube pan.
-Set that aside for now.
+Set aside for now.

 TIP: I like to use “Bakers Joy” to spray my baking pans with.
 It’s a wonderful combination of oil and flour together.

 In a large bowl combine 3 cups of flour, 1 1/2 cups of sugar, 2 1/4 tsp baking powder, 1 1/2 teaspoon salt, 3/4 tsp baking soda, 1/4 tsp ground cloves.

 Use a wire whisk to mix that all together.
 Set aside for a minute while we mix together the wet ingredients.